American Fine Arts Society: Founding and construction

 The AFAS's officers initially anticipated constructing the building on a lot along 43rd Street.
 By October 1889, over two hundred life fellowships had been distributed.
 The AFAS purchased several lots on 57th Street, just west of Seventh Avenue, in May 1890.
+By the following month, the AFAS had $30,000 on hand.
 Upon acquiring the land, the AFAS commenced an architectural design competition for the building's design.
-The entries for the competition included two from Wilson Eyre, as well as those from H. Langford Warren and Babb, Cook & Willard.
+There were 31 entries for the competition, including two from Wilson Eyre and one each from H. Langford Warren and Babb, Cook & Willard.
+A jury, composed of Russell Sturgis, Daniel Chester French, and Henry Gurdon Marquand, was appointed to review the submissions.
 Although the original deadline for the plans was September 1890, the jury members could not agree on finalist candidates and William Morris Hunt joined the jury to break the impasse.
 The competition was narrowed to three finalists in November, and a tribunal selected Hardenbergh as architect the next month, along with Walter C. Hunting and John C. Jacobsen.
 At the time, the rear section facing 58th Street was planned to be built later.

 Art collector George Washington Vanderbilt II, one of several major donors to the building's gift fund, bought the 75 by 58 ft plot behind the AFAS to build his private Vanderbilt Gallery.
 By May 1891, construction of the AFAS building's foundation had begun.
 The AFAS had nearly completed fundraising, but needed to raise $50,000 for a gift fund for the building's maintenance.
 To fund construction, Vanderbilt agreed to extend the AFAS a $100,000 loan.
 Foundation work did not begin until that November.
 The cornerstone of the AFAS building was laid on February 8, 1892, with a celebration held at Carnegie Hall.
 The AFAS building was nearly completed by October, when members of the AFAS's constituent organizations began moving in.
 The building officially opened on December 3, 1892.
 Three weeks after the building's opening, Vanderbilt gifted the AFAS his private gallery, which had cost $100,000; this effectively forgave Vanderbilt's loan to the AFAS.
 The Vanderbilt Gallery opened on February 13, 1893.
 Butler said of the gallery, "No gift ever did so much for the art of this community."